One of the most common problems I’ve had to deal with is leaks due to wear and tear in the drainage pipes on the panoramic sunroof.

 APPROXIMATELY 3H

-Please note: there may be some differences, for example in the disassembly of the uprights, depending on the model and vehicle below:
+Please note: there may be some differences, for example in the way the uprights are removed, depending on the model and vehicle below:

 VW SHARAN, TOURAN, JETTA, GOLF VARIANT, TIGUAN, AUDI Q5, SKODA YETI